-With just six rooms arranged around a beautiful common area that’s all decked out in lavish Balinese-style decor, this is about as opposite of a generic mega-resort as you can get.
-This adult-only bed-and-breakfast offers an intimate, romantic alternative to busy chain hotels.
+With just six rooms arranged around a beautiful common area that’s decked out in lavish Balinese decor, the Ho'oilo House is the exact opposite of a generic mega-resort.
+And, in our opinion, that makes finding romance all the easier.
+This adult-only bed-and-breakfast offers an intimate alternative to travelers who don't need a ton of features.
 Although amenities are limited to a great continental breakfast and a small, lovely pool, the experience here less about action and more about relaxing and enjoying the great views of the ocean below (though note there is no beach here).
+Worth noting?
 This is the only upscale bed-and-breakfast in Lahaina.

 Located right on Poipu Beach, this quiet, elegant resort is ideal for travelers looking for a restful and romantic getaway.
 Rooms are sleek and elegant, with light furnishings, soft lighting, and glorious ocean views in many.
 Features are low key, without loud entertainment or animation, and include a small pool, a stone-encircled whirlpool hot tub, and high-end dining at the on-site Red Salt restaurant.
 However, it's the beach that's the real draw here, with soft sands and good snorkeling.